Chapter 4.16

 4.16.030 Purchase limits.

 B. The limit of purchase of personal property, supplies, services or construction items with the approval of the City Council shall be limited to $50,000 (fifty thousand dollars).
-When practical, no less than three businesses shall be solicited to submit quotations.
+No less than three businesses shall be solicited to submit quotations.
 Award shall be made to the business offering the lowest acceptable quotation.
 The name of the business submitting the quotation and the date and amount of each quotation shall be recorded and maintained as a public record.
 Purchases of personal property exceeding this amount shall be subject to Section 12.3(c) of the Home Rule Charter.
 In the event of an emergency, or seasonal construction deadlines or other deadlines that place financial hardships on the City, the City Council may waive the requirements of Section 12.3(c).
 “Emergency” shall be defined in accordance with Section 1.6(k) of the Home Rule Charter.
 (Ord.
+24-06 § 2, 2024; Ord.
 22-11 § 2, 2022; Ord.
 20-24, 2020; Ord.
 14-11 § 2, 2014; Ord.
 99-13 § 2, 1999; Ord.
 84-3 § 2-11, 1984)

 4.16.040 Competitive sealed bidding.